Certification Process

 Step 3: Submit an Application

-Once documentation is prepared, eligible members may submit an application for certification.
-Applications include the submission of required materials for review.
+Applications include submission of required materials for review.
 Submission of an application does not guarantee certification.
-All materials are reviewed against the CCA Cleaning Compliance Standard™.

 Step 4: Review and Evaluation

 Submitted materials are reviewed by CCA to assess alignment with defined standards.
-The review focuses on whether systems are documented, expectations are clear, and operations are structured rather than informal.

 If clarification or additional information is needed, applicants may be contacted during the review process.